chihoyoon/kimchi-house/README.md

     (3) To enter and modify important information on the website by himself.

-4. Approximate appearance of the website to be implemented
+4. The approximate appearance of the website to be implemented

     (1) Implement restaurant menus and prices in the form of tables.